Operating a multichannel business can bring with it many complexities, not least how you’ll manage inventory levels across all of your sales channels.

 Flexible and scalable system that grows with you

 8. Real-time inventory and financial reporting

 Any decent inventory control system will also provide you with the opportunity to report on your best and worst sellers, profit margin by product, as well as which items are running low on inventory based on your preconfigured reorder levels.

 But the best-in-class e-commerce inventory management systems will go one step further by offering you the opportunity to speed up your reordering process with automatic purchase orders and complete inventory reporting in real time.

 With scalable e-commerce inventory management software, you’ll gain access to low inventory reports, historic sales data and demand planning tools.

 This gives you the power to turn your inventory guesswork into data-driven and actionable insights that provide clarity on what needs to be reordered – at what quantity and when.

 10. Bill of materials

-Look for systems that offer this functionality, as well as automated accounting and inventory adjustments related to the items you manufacture and bundle together.
+Look for systems that offer this functionality with multichannel inventory management, as well as automated accounting and inventory adjustments related to the items you manufacture and bundle together.